govuk-one-login/mobile-ios-authentication/README.md

 ```

-Your code should include a callback handler method in either the SceneDelegate or AppDelegate.
-Therefore, once `present` has been called and the user logs in, the web service will redirect to the app and the url passed back into the app is used to call `finalise`.
+Your code should include a redirect URL handler method in either the SceneDelegate or AppDelegate.
+Therefore, once `present` has been called, the user logs in and selects a redirect link on the login modal.
+The device will redirect into the app and the url is passed into the call to `finalise`.

 ```swift
 // SceneDelegate.swift